jonnyhoeven/workshop/README.md

 ### Software requirements

-Please note that this workshop is designed to run on a Linux or Windows machine with WSL2 installed.
+Please note that this workshop is designed to run on Linux or Windows machines with `WSL2` installed.
-It's suggested to use apt based distro's like Debian, Ubuntu or Mint.
+It's suggested to use `apt` based distro's like `Debian`, `Ubuntu` or `Mint`.

 #### WSL (Windows Subsystem for Linux)

-::: info Install WSL on Windows to Run Linux commands
+::: info Install `WSL2` on Windows to Run Linux commands

 ```powershell
 wsl --install